helloworldUSA/DGraph/README.md

 **Sequential Storage Structure.** In order to exploit the high sequential bandwidth, graph data is often expected to be accessed in a sequential way.
-Consequently, we design a sequential storage structure for DGraph as described in Figure.
+Consequently, we design a sequential storage structure for DGraph as described in the above Figure.
 As the above discussed, the level is processed sequentially.
 Therefore, we can use level ID to locate the sequence of SCCs in this level.
 After that, we can locate the sequence of vertices of a SCC and locate the edge data of a vertex.
 In this way, all data can be sequentially stored and is allow to be sequentially accessed.

 **Data Compressing.** To reduce the number of I/O operations, we compress the edge data to reduce the total volume of the graph.
 Because the edge data are sequentially stored and the data are integers, we use Base 128 Varints algorithm to compress.
 It is a sequential integer compress algorithm.
 The length of compress data is related to the digital size of number.
 The smaller the number be, the shorter the length of compress data is.
 Thus, we sort the edge ID of each vertex, and only compress the delta-value between an edge ID and next edge ID.
 Data compress brings some extra overhead.
 But to big graph, the benefits of reducing swap operation is more than the extra overhead.